Fernanda Motta

 Fernanda Motta (born May 29, 1981) is a Brazilian model, actress, and television host.
-She is the host of the reality TV show Brazil's Next Top Model, the Brazilian version of the show, created by Tyra Banks.
+She was the host of the reality TV show Brazil's Next Top Model, the Brazilian version of the show, created by Tyra Banks.

 Biography

 Motta was born and grew up in Campos dos Goytacazes, Rio de Janeiro, Brazil.
 The youngest child of a large extended family, Motta was discovered on Guarapari Beach, just north of Rio de Janeiro at the age of 16 by a talent scout.

 Modeling

 Motta has appeared on the covers of numerous magazines around the world, including Vogue, ELLE, Cosmopolitan, and Glamour.
 Her advertisements include Rolex, Palmolive, Cori, Pantene, and Moët & Chandon, and she has walked for Cia Marítima, Gucci, and Chanel.
 She has appeared in four editions of the Sports Illustrated Swimsuit Issue, most recently in 2007.
 In 2005, she ranked 19th in the "Top 25 Sexiest Models" list by "Models.com".
 She is signed to Chic Management in Sydney, Australia, and to Elite Model Management in New York City.
 She currently lives in New York City.